Collaborative-AI/tutorial/Git/README.md

 ## Installation of Git
 ### Windows
 1. Download the Git installer from [git-scm.com](https://git-scm.com/downloads).
-2. Run the installer and follow the on-screen instructions.
+2. Run the installer and follow the on-screen instructions (default is fine).
 3. To verify the installation, open Command Prompt and type:
    ```bash
    git --version